 Depth of moisture meter pins

-The pins of the meter must only be inserted 2-3mm into the surface to be measured for a correct and calibrated result on the digital or analogue display.
-By pushing the meter pins deeper, you will get a higher reading but this maybe an error in relation the meters calibration in moisture in timber (WME).
+The pins of the meter must only be inserted 2-3mm into the surface to be measured for a calibrated result on the digital or analogue display.
+By pushing the meter pins deeper, you will get a higher reading but this an error in relation the meters calibration in moisture in timber (WME).
 When taking readings on timber the pins must be inserted parallel to the grain to get a correct moisture reading.

 Using Deep hammer probes